dayuyang1999/Personal_Website/content/post/java_import/index.md

 projects: []
 ---

 A common issue you face when switching environment using conda or different envs depends on different Java version.
+Here is the solution.

 # Find where jdk installed